PortholeAuthority.com

 Some have reported rattle caused by rear shelf of hardtop vibrating against body or stored softtop.

-Select Shift transmission - affects some 03s built from Nov 18, 2002 thru March 2003 - Error code appears, shifting does not "feel" right.
+Select Shift transmission: affects some 03s built from Nov 18, 2002 thru March 2003.
+Error code appears, shifting does not "feel" right.
 See your dealer.
 Symptoms usually occur at around 3000 miles but can show up anytime.
+Sometimes a reflash of the computer by your dealer will correct the problem.

 Recalls on the 2002: